wallytutor/paper-kinetics-c2h2-phd/README.md

-# paper-kinetics-c2h2-phd
+# Analysis of acetylene pyrolysis with a DRG skeletal mechanism

-Analysis of acetylene kinetics under conditions relevant to gas carburizing
+Analysis of acetylene kinetics under conditions relevant to gas carburizing.